Labour Market Impact Assessment and Work Permits for Hiring Foreign Workers

 Employers need to obtain this approval to hire foreign workers.
 If the assessment is positive, a report outlining the conditions of the employer’s job is offered.
 It must include the employees’ names and the expiry date of the LMIA that will be listed in the document issued by ESDC.

-Once a positive LMIA has been issued, it must be forwarded to the employees abroad to obtain a visa or a work permit that will allow them entry to the country with any other worker’s rights and obligations.
+Once a positive LMIA has been issued, it must be forwarded to the employees abroad to obtain a work permit and visa that will allow them entry to the country with any other worker’s rights and obligations.

 Work Permit Renewal

 If the worker is already in Canada, a work permit renewal application must be submitted.
-Immigration Pros can also handle the work permit and visas processing for the workers abroad or the work permit extensions inside Canada.
+Immigration Pros can assist workers abroad to file their applications for work permits and visas, as well as work permit extensions inside Canada.

 Recent changes to the Temporary Foreign Worker Program have made it more difficult for employers to obtain a positive LMIA.
-We strongly recommend hiring the services of an expert.
-We have successfully processed hundreds of applications thanks to a highly specialized team that only deals with this kind of procedure.
+We strongly recommend hiring an expert’s services.
+We have helped hundreds of candidates put together their applications thanks to a highly specialized team that only deals with this kind of procedure.

 Please contact us, we will gladly provide you with a free assessment to review your particular case and advise you with the best options to obtain a positive LMIA.